OntoGene/craft-st/README.md

 - Convert concept annotations to CoNLL format (see below).
 - Run the stand-alone script `train.py` (see `./run.py -h` for options) to train in a cross-validation setting.
 - Use `predicty.py` and `ensemble.py` to create predictions from the trained models.
+- Convert the predictions from .conll back to .bionlp.
 - Evaluate with the [official evaluation suite](https://github.com/UCDenver-ccp/craft-shared-tasks).